Rick Veitch: Biography

 Rick Veitch is a native of the small town of Bellows Falls, Vermont.
 One of six children, he was raised Catholic.
 One of his elder brothers was the writer Tom Veitch, his first collaborator in comics.
-In an interview, Veitch recalled visiting the [WPA] muralist Stephan J.Belaski to ask his advice on becoming an artist.
+In an interview, Veitch recalled visiting the [WPA] muralist Stephan J. Belaski to ask his advice on becoming an artist.
 "He just said, 'Don't do it, kid.'"
-Winning honorable mention in a "draw a monster" contest hosted by Ed "Big Daddy" Roth, for DRAG Cartoons when he was in seventh grade reassured him that he was on the right path.
+Winning honorable mention in a "draw a monster" contest hosted by Ed "Big Daddy" Roth, for Drag Cartoons when he was in seventh grade reassured him that he was on the right path.

 Today, Veitch lives in West Townshend, Vermont with his wife Cindy.
 His sons Ezra Veitch and Kirby Veitch are also artists, contributing to Eureka Comics.

 Career

 Early career

 While still in high school, Veitch and his brother Tom created the comic strip Crazymouse, which ran regularly in The Vermont Cynic.
 He made his professional debut in 1972, illustrating the underground comix horror parody Two-Fisted Zombies published by Last Gasp and written by Tom.
 This one-shot was excerpted in Mark James Estren's 1974 study, A History of Underground Comix.
 According to Veitch, it also proved to be his ticket to admission to The Kubert School.

-Veitch enrolled in the Kubert School in 1976,.
+Veitch enrolled in the Kubert School in 1976.
 Studying under veteran cartoonists Joe Kubert, Ric Estrada and Dick Giordano, he was part of the school's first graduating class in 1978, along with his future long-time collaborators Stephen R. Bissette and John Totleben.
 While still at school Veitch began his professional career in mainstream comics, contributing over a dozen short stories to DC’s combat title, Our Army at War.

-Out of school, Veitch contributed to Heavy Metal. next major project was an adaptation of the Steven Spielberg film 1941 with Bissette.
+Out of school, Veitch contributed to Heavy Metal.
+His next major project was an adaptation of the Steven Spielberg film 1941 with Bissette.

 During the 1980s, Veitch became known as a distinctive fantasy artist and writer for Marvel's Epic Comics line, for which he created three graphic novels, Abraxas and the Earthman serialized in Epic Illustrated; Heartburst published as a standalone graphic novel; and The One.